 Electric bicycle (e-bike) laws are different in every state, and can be confusing for consumers, retailers, and suppliers.
 The Bicycle Product Suppliers Association and PeopleForBikes are partnering to make riding an e-bike easy and accessible for all.

 With clear rules on how and where to ride an e-bike, everyone stands to benefit.
-Local bicycle shops and manufacturers will see increased business and their customers will no longer be confused; people who already ride e-bikes can more easily understand where to ride; and new bicyclists who may be discouraged from riding a traditional bicycle due to limited physical fitness, age, disability or convenience will have new transportation alternatives.
+Local bicycle shops and manufacturers will see increased business and their customers will no longer be confused; people who already ride e-bikes can more easily understand where to ride; and new bicyclists who may be discouraged from riding a traditional bicycle due to limited physical fitness, age, disability or convenience will have improved transportation alternatives.

 NOTE FOR ELECTRIC MOUNTAIN BIKE RIDERS: This map represents how e-bikes are interpreted in each state’s vehicle code for use on the road, bike lanes, bike paths, or other paved or hard-surface bicycle infrastructure.
-The vehicle code does not generally apply to state or local land management agencies who manage electric mountain bike access on motorized and non-motorized trails typically used for hiking or biking. eMTB access is not dealt with in state vehicle codes.
+The vehicle code does not generally apply to state or local land management agencies who manage electric mountain bike access on motorized and non-motorized trails typically used for hiking or biking. eMTB access is not addressed in state vehicle codes.
 Always consult with your local land manager for eMTB access questions.